 Know Your Industry

-How a small business allocates its digital marketing dollars is driven by industry, competitive marketplace, and the path to purchase for your target audience.
+How a small business allocates its digital marketing dollars is driven by industry, competitive marketplace, and the path to purchase for the target audience.

-For instance, an e-commerce business that relies heavily on the internet to generate sales will invest more money in its digital marketing budget.
-Also, some industries have highly competitive keywords that can quickly inflate your PPC budget.
+For instance, an e-commerce business that relies heavily on the internet to generate sales will invest more money in its digital marketing budget, including its social media budget.
+Additionally, some industries have highly competitive keywords that can quickly inflate your PPC budget.

-For instance, a smaller, local, or regional business can get away with spending as little as $1000 per month.
-In comparison, a more competitive industry could increase a Google AdWords budget for a small business up to $10,000 per month.
+For example, a smaller, local, or regional business may be able to manage with spending as little as $1,000 per month, while a more competitive industry could see a Google AdWords budget and social media budget for a small business reach up to $10,000 per month.

 Embrace Multi-Channel Advertising